 Later the US government’s Commission on Industrial Relations, (CIR) appointed by US President Woodrow Wilson held hearings on Ludlow.
 It was chaired by Frank P. Walsh, a noted lawyer of Irish descent.
 During the examination of John D Rockefeller, Walsh grilled him forensically and it transpired that the witness was well aware of his company’s confrontational policy towards the miners and the lethal tactics employed by his guards.
 Furthermore, Rockefeller made no apology for his actions and spent huge amounts of money in a PR effort to remove the bloodstains of Ludlow from the Rockefeller name.
 In its findings, the CIR supported the union accounts of the massacre.

 From 1913-15, the CIR examined all the major labour disputes and issues, heard 740 witnesses over 154 days of hearings.
 Walsh paid special attention to investigating the events at Ludlow.
 During the examination of John D Rockefeller, Walsh grilled him forensically over three days and it transpired that the witness was well aware of his company’s confrontational policy towards the miners and the lethal tactics employed by his guards at Ludlow and elsewhere.
-Furthermore, Rockefeller made no apology for his actions or inaction.
+Furthermore, Rockefeller made no apology for his actions or indeed his inaction.

 By mid-1914, Rockefeller had to engage PR consultant Ivy Lee to deal with the bad publicity and he appointed William Lyon Mackenzie King as a “Labour Relations Consultant” to try to salvage his reputation.
 Lee was reputedly on $12000 a year retainer.
 However, when he issued inflated salary figures for the Union officers in early 1915, a local newspaper the “Day Book” in Chicago carried on a banner headline on Saturday evening 30th January proclaiming